posit-dev/rsconnect-python/README_ADMIN.md

 other command line utilities like [`jq`](https://stedolan.github.io/jq/) for further post-processing.

-One common use case might be to `rsconnect-admin rebuild add` content for rebuild based on the results of a `rsconnect-admin content search`.
+One common use case might be to `rsconnect-admin build add` content for build based on the results of a `rsconnect-admin content search`.
 For example:

 ```bash